2021 Lamoille River Tactical Basin Plan

 The Lamoille River Basin has a watershed area of 706 square miles.
 The main stem of the Lamoille River flows over 84 miles from its headwaters in Glover to the outer Mallets Bay in Lake Champlain and traverses 34 towns and 5 counties.

-2016 Lamoille Watershed Top Priorities
+Lamoille Watershed Priorities

 - Protect very high quality surface waters by monitoring, assessment, and reclassification

 - Promote implementation of agricultural water quality practices in high phosphorus loading watersheds by mapping, outreach and implementation of conservation tillage and cover cropping in floodable soils